 Although the specifics have not been made public, a data breach at this scale does not happen because of a single security failure; many things must have gone wrong.
 This is why it is important to conduct a full root cause investigation when a breach or signs of a breach have occurred.
 With so many security teams facing a constant stream of alerts, it is all too common to simply address the symptoms and remediate the surface-level vulnerability.
 However, with strong forensic and case management tools, investigators can dig through logs, incident records, and other data to trace the attack back to the original vulnerabilities that were exploited.

 Also relevant to this case is the challenge of doing more with less.
 Unfortunately, many security teams find them in the same position of Cathay Pacific: trying to protect their organization while suffering from a lack of experienced personnel.
-Security automation and orchestration tools help to save investigators time and improve their efficacy by automatically enriching alerts with contextual data, identifying likely false positives, and integrating with other security systems to act at machine speeds.
+Security orchestration and automation tools help to save investigators time and improve their efficacy by automatically enriching alerts with contextual data, identifying likely false positives, and integrating with other security systems to act at machine speeds.
 The result is that even a small team can stop chasing after false positives and take the time to thoroughly investigate real threats.

 Thanks for joining us.
 We’ll see you back here next month for a new Data Breach of the Month.